Biden blames Trump for violence at Capitol that's shaken US

 5 of5 President-elect Joe Biden walks from the stage after speaking during an event at The Queen theater in Wilmington, Del., Thursday, Jan.
 7, 2021, to announce key nominees for the Justice Department.
 Susan Walsh/AP Show More Show Less

-WASHINGTON (AP) — President-elect Joe Biden on Thursday denounced the rioters who stormed the U.S. Capitol as “domestic terrorists” and he blamed President Donald Trump for the violence that has shaken the nation's capital and beyond.
+WASHINGTON (AP) — President-elect Joe Biden has denounced the rioters who stormed the U.S. Capitol as “domestic terrorists” and he blamed President Donald Trump for the violence that has shaken the nation's capital and beyond.

 The riot by Trump supporters who breached the security of Congress on Wednesday was “not dissent, was not disorder, was not protest.
 It was chaos.”